 Even though the court proceedings are a formal legal process the staff at Ipswich County Court are friendly and they will try to put you at ease.

 When you arrive the first members of staff you will see will be the security staff, who are based in the entrance area.
-They will check the details of your hearing against the Court’s list and will carry out a search of your pockets and any bags you have.
+They will check the details of your hearing against the court’s list and will carry out a search of your pockets and any bags you have and explain the Covid-19 safety rules.
 They will then most likely direct you to floor two where most of the cases are heard, but occasionally hearings take place on the third floor.

 When you arrive at the floor where your hearing is due to take place you will see the waiting area and a desk where the Usher sits.
 The Usher is responsible for checking who is attending each hearing and for taking people into the Judge’s room.
 You will need to let the Usher know when you arrive.

 The Usher will allow us to discuss your case with you before the hearing.
-We will be able to check your paperwork with you and meet with the claimant or their representative to see whether an agreement can be reached to put to the Judge during the hearing.
-We can also come into the hearing with you.
+We will be able to check your paperwork with you and come into the hearing with you if you like.

 About the Hearing

 Hearings have changed for the time being due to the Coronavirus.
 Currently, the court has a list of hearings that are being divided into 20 and 30 minute slots, which includes time for the rooms to be cleaned between hearings.

 In cases where more time is needed the Judge can adjourn the hearing and arrange a later date so that more time can be allowed to hear the case.
 Sometimes the Judge will give instructions to you (the ‘Defendant’) and to the claimant about what should be done before the next hearing.